Bit Digital, Inc. (BTBT) Laps the Stock Market: Here's Why

-Shares of the company witnessed a loss of 19.46% over the previous month, trailing the performance of the Business Services sector with its gain of 11.34% and the S&P 500's gain of 2.37%.
+Shares of the company have depreciated by 19.13% over the course of the past month, underperforming the Business Services sector's gain of 3.38% and the S&P 500's loss of 2.26%.

-The investment community will be paying close attention to the earnings performance of Bit Digital, Inc. in its upcoming release.
-The company's upcoming EPS is projected at -$0.04, signifying a 100% drop compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $24.81 million, reflecting a 54.59% rise from the equivalent quarter last year.
+The upcoming earnings release of Bit Digital, Inc. will be of great interest to investors.
+In that report, analysts expect Bit Digital, Inc. to post earnings of -$0.04 per share.
+This would mark a year-over-year decline of 100%.
+Meanwhile, the latest consensus estimate predicts the revenue to be $24.81 million, indicating a 54.59% increase compared to the same quarter of the previous year.

-It is also important to note the recent changes to analyst estimates for Bit Digital, Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Bit Digital, Inc. Such recent modifications usually signify the changing landscape of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 7.14% lower within the past month.
-Currently, Bit Digital, Inc. is carrying a Zacks Rank of #4 (Sell).
+As of now, Bit Digital, Inc. holds a Zacks Rank of #4 (Sell).

-In terms of valuation, Bit Digital, Inc. is currently trading at a Forward P/E ratio of 91.69.
-Its industry sports an average Forward P/E of 24.36, so one might conclude that Bit Digital, Inc. is trading at a premium comparatively.
+Looking at its valuation, Bit Digital, Inc. is holding a Forward P/E ratio of 74.15.
+This denotes a premium relative to the industry's average Forward P/E of 22.3.

 Zacks' Research Chief Names "Stock Most Likely to Double"